Everything you need to know about wisdom teeth infection after removal

 Removing these teeth can injure the sinuses, causing a condition called sinusitis.

-Symptoms include pain and pressure around the eyes, cheeks, and nose, nasal obstruction, and drainage of pus.
+Symptoms include pain and pressure around the eyes, cheeks, and nose, nasal obstruction, and pus leaking from the wound.

 Factors that increase the risk of infection after wisdom tooth extraction